Louise Nimb

-Louise Nimb (9 October 1842 – 3 May 1903) was a Danish chef and owner-manager of several restaurants in Copenhagen in the 19th century.
+Louise Sophie Thora Nimb (9 October 1842 – 3 May 1903) was a Danish chef and owner-manager of several restaurants in Copenhagen in the 19th century.
 Her cookbook, Fru Nimb's Kogebog (Mrs. Nimb's Cookbook), was published in 1888, one of several books published by her.

 Early life

 Louise Sophie Thora Nimb was born in Holstebro in Denmark on 9 October 1842.
 She was the youngest of nine children.
 Her father, Aron Abraham Gunst, was a Jewish merchant who had moved to Holstebro from Dresden in Germany.
 Her mother, Zerina Dellevie, had been born in Hamburg of Italian parents.
 She was both a skilled housewife and someone who helped her husband with his business.
 She also took an active part in the social life of Holstebro.
 Louise Nimb learned housekeeping and cooking from her mother and from the family maid.
 In 1852, the family moved to the Danish capital of Copenhagen, where Nimb went to school.